spacemanidol/UWLING/575/Assignments/hw3/readme.txt

 python model.py ../vectors.txt atis.train.w-intent.IOB atis.test.w-intent.IOB
 '''
 ## Implementation
+My model does the following
-First, my implementation loads previously create glove vectors.
-Second, the model loads the data, tokenizes it and converts the target labels(ys) to ints for easy management.
-If any class has more than one correct intent then I assume the first intent is the correct one.
-Additionally, for all intents not present in the train dataset I assign an new class for which my model can never predict correctly.
+* loads previously create glove vectors.
+* loads the data, ignore the tags, tokenize the text it and converts the target labels(ys) to ints for easy management(If any class has more than one correct intent then I assume the first intent is the correct one).
+For all intents in test set not present in the train dataset I assign an new class for which my model can never predict correctly.
+* split the data into a cross validated dev set.
+I do this to iterate and understand model accuracy without touching the test set.
-Next, the model loads the data and using the loaded embeddings creates an embedding matrix and a one-hot matrix to represent all the words in the training data.
-After that, the model creates two neural net(one for glove represenation, one for onehot) which it trains and evaluates on.
+* create an embedding matrix and a one-hot matrix to represent all the words in the training data.
+* build out the Neural Networks(CNN and pooling and Bidirectional LSTMSDescribed below) with two forms of text represenation, one-hot and embedding based.
+* train the model and evaluate performance on held out data.

-## Network
+## Network/ Model Structure
-For my network I thought given the relative simplicit of this task a CNN would likley be the best fit so first off I made a simple CNN with 4 Convolutional layers and 128 hidden units.
-Seeing this was slow but accurate I kept on tweaking the size and layers until I made the model small and fast but kept high accuracy.
-The final model has 2 convolution laters with 8 hidden neurons.
-Once I had a performat and accurate model I started doing a hyperparameter sweep to make sure I couldn't improve.
-Of all the hyperparameters the most effective in changing model accuracy is the optimizer and the loss function.
-By changing the loss function from Mean Squared Error to Binary Crossentropy the model accuracy imrpoves from ~2% to 70% and from 70% to 85% for Glove based and One-HoT based methods respectively.
-By switching from SGD to rms prop model accuracy imrpoves from ~70% to 95% and from 85% to 96% for Glove based and OneHAT based methods respectively.
-Some smaller optimizations were sigmoid vs softmax(~2% accuracy gain by using sigmoid)
+For the network I tried various NN structures and tweaked based on what I saw got better accuracy.
+Initially, I started with a convolution layer and a pooling layer which I used to pick various of my hyper parameters.
+Various experiments in # of layers, actiation functions, optizer, etc had me top out accuracy at ~72% for both word represeantion methods.
+Seeing this I decided to try another model type and I tried out a Bidirectional LSTM.
+I found that after some model tweaking I could produce similair accuracy to the Convolutional network but much slower to train.

+My parameters were based on training time and optimal accuracy.
+I mostly focused on model architecture and the # of hidden neurons.
-## HyperParameters
+## HyperParameters (BEST RESULTS)
-After various tunning experiments I chose the following HyperParameters Optimizer:rmsprop
-Epochs:3
-Batch Size:64
-Hidden Neurons: 8
-Convoltions: 2
-Loss Function:binary_crossentropy
-Dropout:0.1
+Optimizer:rmsprop (This optimizer tended to learn way faster) Epochs:5 (Seemed to be the threshold when accuracy stopped improving) Batch Size:128 (Any smaller seemed to make training too time consuming) Hidden Neurons: 32 (I experimented with 8, 32, 64, 128) Loss Function:categorical_crossentropy
+Dropout:0.3
 Activation: RELU
-Final Activation: Sigmoid
+Final Activation: sigmoid (Seemd to consistently produce 2% higher accuracy scores)

+## Results
+CNN Model OneHot
+-8 Hidden Neurons Per layer: 0.722284434423735
+-32 Hidden Neurons Per layer: 0.7211646135950676
+-64 Hidden Neurons Per layer: 0.7178051524439958
+-128 Hidden Neurons Per layer: 0.6987681982899032
+CNN Model Embedding
+-8 Hidden Neurons Per layer: 0.722284434423735
+-32 Hidden Neurons Per layer: 0.7323628218817417
+-64 Hidden Neurons Per layer: 0.708846584479726
+-128 Hidden Neurons Per layer: 0.6875699874001148
+Bidirectional LSTMS OneHot
+-8 Hidden Neurons Per layer: 0.722284434423735
+-32 Hidden Neurons Per layer: 0.7021276581060446
+-64 Hidden Neurons Per layer: 0.6528555442477928
+-128 Hidden Neurons Per layer: 0.6328555442477928
+Bidirectional LSTMS Embedding
+-8 Hidden Neurons Per layer: 0.722284434423735
+-32 Hidden Neurons Per layer: 0.7021276581060446
+-64 Hidden Neurons Per layer: 0.7000447927664002
+-128 Hidden Neurons Per layer: 0.6987681982899032

-## One-Hot vs Glove
+## Analysis
-During my experiment I found that in larger and more complex networks Glove performance tended to beat one-hot but as I made my network smaller model accuracy seems to equalize and one-hot seemled to learn faster.
+In general I found that after 32 hidden neurons, adding more did not make the model more accurate.
+I also found that in general the embedding model performs slightly better than onehat.
+Where there is a bigger difference is the learning speed.
+The embedding based model is able to have a high accuracy(~60) within the first epoch while the onehot model takes ~3 epochs to reach the same accuracy.
+In general, it seems that a OneHot model require more 'learning' to approximate the represenation that the embedding model can offer.
+Additionally, since my onehot model had
+## Other notes
+While exploring models I learned that Keras function for evaluate is a little bit finiky.
+If you are doing a categorical network(aka clasification like ATIS) you cannot use accuracy as a metric and must use categorical_accuracy.
+Initially I was not doing this and all model were gettin ~96% accuracy, which when computed out of keras, the accuracy was ~40%